Roave/StrictPhp/docs/immutability.md

 # Immutability

-We also provided a `@immutable` annotation, which works pretty much a constant, ideal to use on values objects, not mutable.
+We also provided a `@immutable` annotation, which works pretty much as constant, ideal to use on values objects, not mutable.

 A property marked as immutable can receive a value only a single time.
 The value can never be overwritten.